alexcos78/caso/doc/source/configuration.rst

 * ``username`` (default: ``username``), Kafka username.
 * ``password`` (default: ``password``), Kafka password.

-Note: the connection to Kafka is SSL enabled.
+Note: the connection to Kafka is Simple Authentication and Security Layer (SASL) authentication configuration enabled.
+SSL is also enabled.
 The CA certificate (base64) must be provided under `/var/private/ssl/accounting/ca.crt` of the host running cASO.

 Other cASO configuration options
 --------------------------------